bfortz/bfortz.github.io/_posts/2018-08-05-2-Many-Facets.md

-Moreover, I'm currently busy with the organization of the [Operations Research 2018](https://www.or2018.be) (come and visit us in Brussels, registration is open until the end of August :smile:).
+Moreover, I'm currently busy with the organization of the [Operations Research 2018](https://www.or2018.be) (come and visit us in Brussels, registration is open until the end of August).
 The current [program page](https://www.euro-online.org/conf/or2018/program) is quite heavy to load and not very mobile friendly.
 In addition, we also need to clean up the database of EURO users (hello GDPR) but this necessitates to re-think how to